pmichaillat/squareroot-uv/README.md

 + The script produces the 25 figures presented in the paper.
 The script generates each figure in a figure window and saves the figures as PDF files.
 The script saves the data used to generate each figure in CSV files.
 + The script also produces the numerical results associated with each figure.
 The results are displayed in the command window and saved in Markdown files.

-### Setup scripts
+### Formatting script

-Before the computations begin, the main script calls two setup scripts:
+Before the computations begin, the main script calls a formatting script, `formatFigure.m`, to preformat figures and predefine plot properties.
+The formatting is designed to provide a clear visual display of the results.

-+ `setup.m` – Close figure windows, clear workspace and command window, set paths to folders with raw data and figures
-+ `formatFigure` – Format default figure, and predefine line and axis styles

 ### Production scripts